and Radon Mitigation

 Sewer Scope

-A sewer scope inspection evaluates the condition of the main sewer line and can identify potential problems such as cracks, separations, blockages, and tree root intrusion — issues that can quickly escalate into costly repairs if left undetected.
-The image above was captured during a sewer scope on a home with a septic system and shows a break in the line with root intrusion.
-Whether a property is connected to city sewer or a septic tank, scoping the sewer line is an important step in protecting your investment and avoiding unexpected expenses.
+In the image above, captured during a sewer scope inspection on a home with a septic system, a break in the sewer line with significant root intrusion was identified.
+Whether a property is connected to a municipal sewer system or a septic tank, having the sewer line inspected is an important step in protecting your investment and avoiding unexpected plumbing repairs.

 Mold Testing

-Mold spores are naturally present in both indoor and outdoor environments, and small amounts are found in virtually every home.
-Problems occur when excess moisture from leaks, humidity, or poor ventilation allows mold to grow and elevate indoor spore levels.
-Mold testing is performed using air sampling, where indoor samples are compared to an outdoor control and analyzed by an accredited laboratory to identify spore types and concentration levels.
+Mold spores are naturally present in both indoor and outdoor environments, and small amounts can be found in virtually every home.
+Problems occur when excess moisture from leaks, high humidity, or poor ventilation allows mold to grow and increase indoor spore levels.

 Well Water Pressure, Flow, and Pump Test